httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 `Representation-Digest` member-keys convey the hashing algorithm (see
-{{algorithms}}) used to compute the checksum.
+{{algorithms}}) used to compute the digest.
 Member-values are the the output
-of the checksum calculation.
+of the digest calculation.
 Member-values MUST be of type sf-binary.

 For example: